 There is no need for temples, no need for complicated philosophies.
 My brain and my heart are my temples; my philosophy is kindness.

 I learn from the stories of people around me.
-I sit with men every other week, and have been shaped by this experience.
-Nature’s voice is strong in solitude, and so the annual practice of participating in wilderness solo fasts are a growing practice.
+I sit in circle with men every week, and have been shaped by this experience.
+Nature’s voice is strong in solitude, and so the annual practice of participating in wilderness solo fasts are an ongoing practice.

 I currently live and play in Steinbach, apprenticed with my partner in marriage.
 We have three teenage children who are expanding rapidly into their worlds.
 Our future selves live on some acreage, growing more of our food, and living more closely with the cycles of the natural world.